 If you’ve spent time on San Francisco Bay you’ve probably seen dredging in action in the form of large barges scooping up mud from the Bay floor.
 Dredgers perform an essential function: they clear channels for large ships to keep them from getting stuck in the Bay’s shallow waters.

 But there’s a problem.
-The U.S. Army Corps of Engineers, which performs about 70% of dredging in the Bay, uses suction dredging technology.
+The U.S. Army Corps of Engineers, which performs about 70% of dredging in the Bay, uses hydraulic dredging technology.
 This highly destructive method vacuums up sediment – and everything else it encounters – from the Bay floor.

-And in sensitive habitat areas, suction dredging kills large numbers of Bay fish, including delta and longfin smelt, both of which are on the brink of extinction.
+And in sensitive habitat areas, hydraulic dredging kills large numbers of Bay fish, including delta and longfin smelt, both of which are on the brink of extinction.
 According to the Army Corps’ own analysis, their dredging killed up to 29% of the delta smelt population and 8% of the longfin smelt population in the Bay.